No results for ""

 • Application information appears in the "From source" field on Context details pages.
 To learn more, read The context details page.

-• Application information appears in the Applications tab under Account settings.
-From this tab, you can also set additional properties, such as whether an application version is supported or unsupported.
+• Application information appears in the Applications page.
+From this page, you can also set additional properties, such as whether an application version is supported or unsupported.
 To learn more, read Applications and application versions.

 Additionally, some LaunchDarkly mobile SDKs support the automatic collection of data about the mobile environment where the application is running.
 When you enable this collection of environment variables, the application information that you configure here is automatically added to an ld_application context that the SDK then includes in each evaluation context.
 To learn more, read Automatic environment attributes.